It looks like you're using an outdated browser.

 4. Get Better at Buying Books

-According to The College Board, the yearly books-and-supplies estimate for the average student at a four-year public college is about $1,200.
+According to The College Board, the yearly books-and-supplies estimate for the average student at a four-year public college is about $1,240.
 But do you really need to buy all those books?
 Not always.
-In many cases, the books you need can be found for checkout in your campus library.
-Many professors also keep a personal copy or two specifically for lending out to students when needed.
-If all else fails, shop around online for the best deals.
+In many cases, you can check out the books you need in person or online at your campus library (or even your hometown’s local library).
+Many professors also keep a personal copy or two specifically for lending out to students if necessary.
+Be sure to shop around online for the best deals, often eBooks are far more affordable or available to rent.

 5. Use a Free Checking Account

 You have enough bills and fees to worry about while you’re in college.
-Don’t let any of them be tied to your bank account.
+Don’t let your bank account be a toll booth.
 While free checking accounts may be harder to come by these days, they are by no means extinct.
-SCCU Free Checking promises no minimum balance fees, no transaction fees, and no monthly maintenance fees.
+SCCU (Space Coast Credit Union) Free Checking promises no minimum balance fees, no transaction fees, and no monthly maintenance fees.

-It’s hard to think about now, but you will be paying off your student loans one day.
-All of them.
-Plus interest.
+It’s hard to think about now, but you will be paying off your student loans one day—all of them—plus interest.
 So while that day still might be a ways off, you can help yourself now by limiting the amount you borrow.
-Accept only what you need and maybe even a little less if you think you’ll have enough leftover dollars to contribute to your tuition now.
+Accept only what you absolutely need and maybe even a little less if you think you’ll have enough leftover dollars to contribute to your tuition now.

 7. Avoid Credit Card Sharks

-There’s a good chance you’ve already seen these guys preying around popular areas of your campus – vendors offering free merchandise to students who apply for high interest credit cards.
+You’ve probably already seen these guys preying around popular areas of your campus – vendors offering free merchandise to students who apply for high interest credit cards with high annual fees.
 Sure, that new t-shirt may be pretty cool, but you know what’s not cool?
 Paying off that credit card debt for the next couple years because they trapped you in the fine print.

 8. …But Don’t Be Afraid to Build Good Credit Now

 That being said, building good credit at an early age is still very import – it just has to be done the right way.
-Find a low risk, low interest credit card and only use it for small, regular purchases like buying groceries before immediately paying off the balance.
-This simple but effective strategy can go a long way in building good credit.
+Teens between the ages of 15 and 18 can apply for a Visa® Student credit card at SCCU.

 9. Consider Dorm Life vs. Off-Campus Life